 A detailed discussion of reasonable potential analysis, including current conditions, is provided in Section 5.4.2 of the Staff Report.

-POTWs authorized to discharge at rate equal to or greater than 5 MGD are required to conduct routine chronic toxicity testing and meet chronic toxicity effluent limitations.
-Therefore, a reasonable potential analysis for chronic toxicity is not required for POTW dischargers of this size.
-POTWs authorized to discharge at rate less than 5 MGD are required to conduct reasonable potential analysis for chronic toxicity.
-The Water Boards may exempt those serving small disadvantaged communities from conducting a reasonable potential analysis using the procedures in the Provisions.
+POTWs that are authorized to discharge at rate equal to or greater than 5 MGD and are required to have a pretreatment program are required to conduct routine chronic toxicity testing and meet chronic toxicity effluent limitations.
+Therefore, a reasonable potential analysis for chronic toxicity is not required for POTW dischargers of this size that are required to have a pretreatment program.
+POTWs authorized to discharge at rate less than 5 MGD, or that are not required to have a pretreatment program are required to conduct reasonable potential analysis for chronic toxicity.
 The Water Boards may, at their discretion, require any POTW discharger to conduct a reasonable potential analysis for acute toxicity.

-All other non-storm water NPDES dischargers are required to conduct a reasonable potential analysis for both chronic and acute toxicity.
-The Water Boards may exempt those insignificant dischargers from conducting a reasonable potential analysis using the procedures in the Provisions.
+All other non-storm water NPDES dischargers are required to conduct a reasonable potential analysis for chronic toxicity.
+The Water Boards may, at their discretion, require non-storm water NPDES discharger to conduct a reasonable potential analysis for acute toxicity.
+The Water Boards may exempt some dischargers, including insignificant dischargers, biological pesticide and residual pesticide dischargers, drinking water system dischargers, and natural gas facility dischargers from conducting a reasonable potential analysis using the procedures in the Provisions.

 Non-storm water NPDES discharges can comply with the reasonable potential requirements in the Provisions by providing all toxicity test data, and data analysis generated within five years prior to permit issuance, reissuance, renewal or reopening (to address the toxicity requirements) to the Regional Water Board.
 A minimum of four tests, using species selected by the Regional Water Board from Table 1 of the Provisions, must be analyzed using the TST approach.
-Thus, non-storm water NPDES dischargers that use the TST approach to analyze toxicity test data would only need to submit the toxicity test data and results generated within five years prior to every permit reissuance, renewal, or reopening (to address toxicity requirements) to the Water Boards to comply with the reasonable potential requirement in the Provisions.
+Thus, non-storm water NPDES dischargers that use the TST approach to analyze toxicity test data would only need to submit the toxicity test data and results generated within five years prior to every permit reissuance, renewal, or reopening (if the permit reopening is to address toxicity requirements) to the Water Boards to comply with the reasonable potential requirement in the Provisions.

-If a discharger is using a statistical approach, other than the TST approach, to analyze toxicity test data, the method of compliance would be to reanalyze the data from a minimum of four chronic and/or acute tests using the TST approach and submit the data and results, along with all other toxicity test data generated within five years prior to permit reissuance, renewal or reopening (to address toxicity requirements), to the Water Boards.
+If a discharger is using a statistical approach, other than the TST approach, to analyze toxicity test data, the method of compliance would be to reanalyze the data from all toxicity tests conducted at the IWC, using the most sensitive species, within five years prior to permit reissuance, renewal or reopening (if the permit reopening is to address toxicity requirements), with a minimum of four tests, using the TST approach and submit the data and results, along with all other toxicity test data generated during that time to the Water Boards.

-If a minimum of four tests conducted at the IWC using species selected by the Water Boards from Table 1 of the Provisions are not available, and there is representative effluent, the method of compliance would be for the discharger to conduct four additional chronic and/or acute toxicity tests and submit the data and results to the Water Boards, along with all other toxicity test data generated within five years prior to permit reissuance, renewal or reopening (to address toxicity requirements).
+If a minimum of four tests conducted at the IWC using species selected by the Water Boards from Table 1 of the Provisions are not available, and there is representative effluent, the method of compliance would be for the discharger to conduct four additional chronic and/or acute toxicity tests and submit the data and results to the Water Boards, along with all other toxicity test data generated within five years prior to permit reissuance, renewal or reopening (if the permit reopening is to address toxicity requirements).
 Thus, the methods of compliance include the submittal and review of data and information as required by the Provisions.

 Monitoring Frequencies